Sesuit Harbor House Lodging

 And, everything needed for cleaning up, too.
 The stainless sink is set up with fresh sponges and assortment of cleaning products.

-In addition to the setup for drip coffee and tea, complete with sugar and creamers, a refreshing bottle of drinking water awaited our arrival on the kitchen’s gleaming granite countertop.
+In addition to the setup for drip coffee and tea, complete with sugar and creamers, a refreshing bottle of drinking water awaited my arrival on the kitchen’s gleaming granite countertop.

 Other bonuses in the Martha’s Vineyard suite include a writing desk outfitted with regional guides and magazines, and a walk-in nook by the front door with two luggage racks and cubbies.
 I could easily envision these cubbies occupied with an assortment of little shoes, beach hats, and all the fixings for a fun-filled family day in Cape Cod.